actris-cloudnet/cloudnetpy/paper/paper.md

 Methodology and prototype software to combine these different data sources, and to retrieve target classification and other products, were developed within the EU-funded Cloudnet project [@IllingworthEtAl07].
-Development continued within the EU-funded ACTRIS projects Since Cloudnet started in 2002, the network has expanded from 3 stations to a coordinated and continuously operated network of around 15 stations across Europe.
+Since Cloudnet started in 2002, the network has expanded from 3 stations to a coordinated and continuously operated network of around 15 stations across Europe.
 The network routinely collects, processes and distributes Cloudnet data (http://cloudnet.fmi.fi).